 There’s no narration in Baraka, and at first sight, it seems like the movie doesn’t tell a story.
 Instead, what we get is a compilation of episodes.
 The camera only captures short moments, but these moments are beautiful and symbolic enough to represent the most important truths about the Earth, human life, the history of our species, technological development and natural phenomenon.
 The shooting took place in 24 countries on all of the six continents.
 Even though Baraka is neither a story of travelers nor a classical travel documentary, it can inspire you to go wandering.
 Looking at all those fascinating pictures from all over the world, you can’t help but think of how much is there to be discovered.

 In a way, Samsara can be called a sequel to Baraka.
 The idea behind the movie is similar – it speaks through pictures, raising such subjects as philosophy, nature, and spirituality.
 Without words, the film creators can bring up some of the most intriguing, interesting questions about human existence.
 Just as Baraka, Samsara shows a variety of places around the globe.
 It was filmed in almost a hundred locations across 25 different countries.
 Samsara is like a long journey condensed into an hour and a half.
-It gives a unique meaning to details and makes common situations seem unusual.
+It gives a unique meaning to details and makes everyday situations seem unusual.

 The Motorcycle Diaries (2004)